christinasunnegardh/katacoda-scenarios/dockertutorial/step5.md

 - `WORKDIR /usr/src/app`
 This creates the working directory on the image where the rest of the commands (COPY, RUN, etc..) will be executed.

+- `COPY package*.json ./`
 - `COPY package.json .`
-To be able to install all dependencies for our React frontend, we need to copy `package.json` from our host's file system to the image's filesystem.
+To be able to install all dependencies for our React frontend, we need to copy `package.json` and `package-lock.json` from our host's file system to the image's filesystem.

 - `RUN npm install`
 We then run npm install on the image.
 We add the flag `-- silent` to suppress the npm output.